• Skip to primary navigation

 This post may contain affiliate links.

-This easy recipe for White Chicken Chili is loaded with flavor and made wonderfully thick and creamy using rich cream cheese, creamed corn, shredded chicken, white beans and salsa verde.
-Make it in the crock pot or on the stove top.
-Either way, this creamy white chili is bound to make it to your table again and again!
+This easy recipe for White Chicken Chili is loaded with flavor and made wonderfully thick and creamy using rich cream cheese, creamed corn, shredded chicken, tender white beans and salsa verde.
+Make it in the crockpot or on the stovetop.
+Either way, this cozy, creamy chicken chili is bound to make it to your table again and again!

-And you’re not going to believe how easy it is!
-There are a lot of white chicken chili recipes out there.
-Many of them have you cooking beans down for 30-45 minutes to thicken the sauce or cooking the chicken for a whole day in the crock pot, taking it out, shredding it and then putting it back in to cook some more.
+There are a lot of chicken chili recipes out there, but they aren’t quick or easy.
+Many have you cooking beans down for 30-45 minutes to thicken the sauce, taking out half the beans to run them through a food processor or cooking the chicken for most of the day in the crock pot, just to take it out, shred it, then put it back to cook some more.

 Why We Love This White Chicken Chili Recipe